 The return trip is a lot shorter than the initial hike since it’s mostly just going downhill.
 Just be sure to have some walking poles as they will help you stay stable and they’ll allow you to descend much faster.

 A few years ago the Trolltunga hike was only known to the locals.
 But, due to Instagrammers visiting the area and making it popular on social media, the popularity of the hike dramatically rose, and it saw more than 100,000 visitors in 2018 alone!
-Yes, it is now one of Norway’s most popular hiking trails, as well as being quite a challenging hike.
+Yes, like Pulpit Rock, it is now one of Norway’s most popular hiking trails, as well as being quite a challenging hike.

 The trail to Trolltunga is a seriously long and demanding one.
-It’s 14 kilometers in one way, and it will take you at least 10-12 hours to reach the end of the trail and come back.
-You can shorten it by an hour or so by joining the shuttle bus and skipping 400 meters of the ascent.
+It’s 14 km one way, and it will take you at least 10-12 hours round trip.
+You can shorten it by an hour or so by joining the shuttle bus and skipping the first 400 meters of the ascent.
+Something I would recommend.

 Since a lot of people are flocking to Trolltunga just for the Insta photos, they now offer guided tours that are suitable even for people with little to no experience in challenging mountain hikes.
 If you’re a stranger to steep ascents and climbs, it would probably be best to join a guided tour.